awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-launch-instance.md

 1. Under **Security groups**, choose **view inbound rules**\.

-   You should see a list of rulse in your security group similar to the following:
+   You should see a list of rules in your security group similar to the following:

    ```
    Security Groups associated with i-1234567890abcdef0